 Harm reduction services are provided at many local health departments in Kentucky as established in 2015, through Senate Bill 192.
-Services are available free of cost to any person who uses drugs, regardless of method.
-These programs are a great resource to obtain harm reduction supplies such as sterile syringes, naloxone, wound care kits and fentanyl test strips.
-Additionally, these programs provide linkages to critical services and programs, including substance use treatment, HIV and viral hepatitis screening, vaccinations, social and behavioral health services, employment opportunities and other clinical and social programs.
 For more information about legality, please see KRS 218A.500.
 In 2023, House Bill 353 amended KRS218A.510 to officially decriminalize fentanyl test strips as drug paraphernalia.